An in-depth look at the UK TV program performances

 Electric Light Orchestra

 This performance features live lead vocals by Jeff and live unidentified female backing vocals over a taped backing.
 The tape backing, and thus the performance, are edited, cutting the second chorus and the entire piano part from the instrumental bridge that follows as well as fading early.
-The performance can be seen HERE.

 January 22, 1976